About Choro Camp

 Instrumental Groups

-While some classes at Choro Camp will be designed for mixed instrumentation, others will be devoted to instrumental groups.
-Those groups are as follows:
+While some classes at Choro Camp will be designed for mixed instrumentation, others are offered for those playing the same, or closely related, instruments.
+The instrumental groups are:

 On Reading Music